 Contrary to the sinusoids, the Canaliculi do not possess their own wall.
-That is why bile can find its way into the blood stream in case of bile stasis.
+That is why bile can find its way into the bloodstream in case of bile stasis.
 This phenomenon can lead to jaundice (Icterus).

 Portal vein lobules in the liver

 The biliary tract system is essential in the portal vein lobule.
-The portal triad with its vessels forms the centre of the triangular lobule, whereas the edges are formed by the central vein.
+The portal triad with its vessels forms the center of the triangular lobule, whereas the edges are formed by the central vein.
 Thus, three central vein lobules belong to one portal vein lobule.

 Acinus of the liver

 The acinus of the liver has a rhomboid shape.
 The edges are built by central veins and periportal areas that are situated across from each other.
 It should be considered that the blood changes its composition in this functional unit on the way from the periphery to the center of the central vein lobule.